 During the 1960s, while in college, I first became aware of migrant farmworkers.
 Reading John Steinbeck’s Grapes of Wrath along with seeing Edward R. Murrow’s documentary, Harvest of Shame, put me in touch with both migrants and immigrants.
 Steinbeck’s novel was written in the 1940’s.
 Murrow’s documentary was broadcast the day after Thanksgiving in 1960, CBS […]

-Hello, All!
+Embed from Getty Images Hello, All!
 We celebrate Earth Day during April.
 (April 22) With S. Caroljean’s permission, I will use a blog from her website along with guiding you to further info on events during April.
-However since I wrote this a major reversal has occurred in U.S. policy toward the environment and climate change, President Trump […]
+However since I wrote this a major reversal has occurred in U.S. policy toward the environment and […]

-We have been and continue to be inundated about the activities and goals of the Trump Administration.
+Embed from Getty Images We have been and continue to be inundated about the activities and goals of the Trump Administration.
 One of the most explosive attempts at exclusion is the Executive Order regarding immigrants and refugees.
-This month’s blog will focus on some factual information about the Order, the judicial decision of the 9th circuit court along with […]
+This month’s blog will focus on some factual information about the Order, the judicial decision of the 9th […]

-We have just experienced the swearing in of Donald Trump, the 45th President of the United States.
+Embed from Getty Images We have just experienced the swearing in of Donald Trump, the 45th President of the United States.
 Many of us are justifiably worried and/or fearful.
 Others have a sense of anticipation and excitement.
-As citizens in an increasingly pluralistic and polarized country, I believe we are challenged to create more effective approaches to wrestle with […]
+As citizens in an increasingly pluralistic and polarized country, I believe we are challenged to create more effective […]

 When the Song of the Angels Is Stilled When the song of the angels is stilled, When the star in the sky is gone, When the kings and the princes …